About the National Assistance Card

 Who is the Card for?

-The Card is available to all people in Australia living with brain injury.
+The Card is currently available to people living with brain injury in Australia and autistic people in Tasmania.

 The National Assistance Card Service hope that, in the future, the National Assistance Card will be available to all people in Australia with disability and health conditions.